-With a web-based utility, it is easy to configure and manage the router.
-The web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.
+With a Web-based utility, it is easy to configure and manage the router.
+The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.

-Follow the steps below to log in to your router.
+Follow the steps below to log into your router.

-- Set up the TCP/IP Protocol in Obtain an IP address automatically mode on your computer. - 2.
-Visit http://tplinkwifi.net, and create a login password for secure management purposes.
-Then click Let's Get Started to log in.
+- 1. Set up the TCP/IP Protocol in Obtain an IP address automatically mode on your computer. - 2.
+Visit http://tplinkwifi.net, and log in with the username and password you set for the router.
+The default one is admin for both username and password.